 Canada Wood is a joint initiative between the Canadian government and timber industry association partners, providing market access and market development services to enhance trade between Canada and offshore markets.

-Canada Wood is represented in the UK courtesy of support provided by Natural Resources Canada and Forestry Innovation Investment, together with APA – The Engineered Wood Association, Council of Forest Industries, Maritime Lumber Bureau, Export Association, Quebec Wood Export Bureau and Western Red Cedar Lumber Association.
+Canada Wood is represented in the UK courtesy of support provided by Natural Resources Canada and Forestry Innovation Investment, together with APA – The Engineered Wood Association, Council of Forest Industries, Maritime Lumber Bureau, Quebec Wood Export Bureau and Western Red Cedar Lumber Association.